The liver is the largest organ in the body, situated in the upper part of the abdomen on the right-hand side of the body.

 - Liver transplant: It may be possible to remove the whole liver and replace it with a liver from another person, a donor.

 Most people are able to go home 6–12 days after their operation and will need painkillers for the next few weeks.
 It may take up to six weeks to get back to normal.

 For more information about surgery, go to our surgery page.

 Radiotherapy is not often used to treat primary liver cancer because the liver can’t tolerate very high doses of radiotherapy.
 The liver while being the biggest organ in the body, it is also one of the most sensitive.

-For more information about radiotherapy, go to our radiotherapy fact sheet.
+For more information about radiotherapy, go to our radiotherapy page.

-There are some side effects of the treatments for liver cancer which can be found in our side effects fact sheet.
+There are some side effects of the treatments for liver cancer which can be found in our side effects page.

-Visit our community pages to chat with other young people about liver cancer, its treatment….or anything really.
+Join CanTeen’s online community to chat with other young people about Liver cancer, its treatment….or anything really.